Turkey arrests more officers over 1997 coup

-ANKARA Turkish police hauled in a top retired general along with several fellow officers for questioning on Thursday over their role in the overthrow of Turkey's first Islamist government in 1997, the latest affront to the once-supreme military.
+ANKARA Turkish police hauled in a top retired general along with several fellow officers for questioning on Thursday over their role in the overthrow of Turkey's first Islamist government in 1997.

-The arrests were the latest humiliation for generals who for decades had considered it their right to interfere in political affairs and had toppled four governments between 1960 and 1997.
+The arrests are the latest humiliation for generals who for decades had considered it their right to interfere in political affairs, and had toppled four governments between 1960 and 1997.

+The latest raids on homes of around a dozen retired and serving officers across Turkey marked a second wave of arrests to hold the military to account for what Turks refer to as the bloodless "post-modern coup".

-Among those detained on Thursday was Major-General Erol Ozkasnak who, as Secretary General for the Chief of Staff, had been third in command at general staff headquarters when the military forced prime minister Necmettin Erbakan to quit.
+Among those arrested was Major-General Erol Ozkasnak, who as Secretary General for the Chief of Staff had been third in command at general staff headquarters, when the military forced prime minister Necmettin Erbakan to quit.

 Television footage showed police standing guard outside Ozkasnak's seaside mansion in Bodrum, one of Turkey's most desirable Mediterranean resorts, while more police searched inside.